Colonial Beach, Virginia

 Colonial Beach, Virginia (CBVA) is a river and beach town located in the northwestern part of Westmoreland County on Virginia's Northern Neck peninsula.
 It is bounded by the Potomac River, Monroe Bay and Monroe Creek.
 It is located 65 mi from Washington, D.C.; 70 mi from the state capital of Richmond; and 35 nautical miles from the Chesapeake Bay.

+As of the 2020 census, Colonial Beach had a population of 3,908.

 Colonial Beach was named Best Virginia Beach for 2018 by USA Today.
 In 2019, Colonial Beach was named The Nicest Place in Virginia and a finalist for Nicest Places in America by Reader's Digest.

 Colonial Beach was a popular resort town in the early to mid-20th century, before the Chesapeake Bay Bridge made ocean beaches on the Eastern Shore of Maryland more accessible to visitors from Washington, D.C.
 The family of Alexander Graham Bell maintained a summer home in Colonial Beach, the Bell House, which still stands today.
 Sloan Wilson, author of The Man in the Gray Flannel Suit, retired and died in Colonial Beach.
-George Washington, the first President of the United States, was born near here at what is now the George Washington Birthplace National Monument.
-As of 2021, the James Monroe Family Home Site, birthplace of President James Monroe, now has a replica of his birthplace.
+George Washington, the first President of the United States, was born nearby at what is now the George Washington Birthplace National Monument.
+In addition, the nearby James Monroe Family Home Site, birthplace of President James Monroe, has a replica of his birthplace.